ofekp/TinyUPnP/README.md

 ```
 I only checked it with my D-Link router.

+Special thanks
+--
+@ajwtech - for contributing to the package by noting the need to use `constrolURL` instead of `eventSubURL`

 To anyone interested in how the library works:
 --
 1. It sends an M_SEARCH message to UPnP UDP multicast address.